ewjdw/redesigned-train/README.md

-# TodoApp - REST API with Azure Deployment
+# TodoApi - REST API with Azure Deployment

 A lightweight Todo REST API built with .NET 9, designed for cloud deployment with Infrastructure-as-Code.